environmentalinformatics-marburg/appelhans-SPASTA-D-14-00065/README.md

-mwangomo-SPASTA-D-14-00065
+appelhans-SPASTA-D-14-00065
 ==========================

-repo for SPASTA paper submission of Mwangomo et al
+repo for SPASTA paper submission of Appelhans et al